CelestiaNFT/Welcome-NFT/README.md

 # CELESTIALS NFT WHITELIST AIRDROP GUIDE

-How to generate wallet and qualify for Celestials NFT Airdrop
+How to generate wallet and MINT Celestials Welcome NFT

 # OPEN POWERSHELL AS ADMIN ON WINDOWS